ecupaio/dcgffl/_power-rankings/season-30-power-rankings-week-4.md

     text: >-
       Oh the lights were ON but nobody was home.
 Zero.
 Goose egg.
 Not a single point.
 The Kobalt Power Drillers clearly forgot to charge overnight.
-      Chantis and James E. said “fine, I’ll do it myself” with an INT each, but defense alone can’t save a sinking ship, darling.
+      Chantis and a certain star rookie said “fine, I’ll do it myself” with an INT each, but defense alone can’t save a sinking ship, darling.
 At this point?
 Book the Southwest flight.
 Order the mimosa.
+This performance
-This performance screamed: “I’m mentally at brunch.”
+      screamed: “I’m mentally at brunch.”

       ![](/img/hungover.gif)